TotalMilk90/gorgon/gorgon/readme-gorgon.txt

 Version History
 ===============
 Version 4.0:
--Added new major questline from Ariosh
--Added new quest alternative for "Order of the Black Lotus" -Added new encounters to "The Traveler's Gem" and "Borland's Spicy Secret" -Added a fighting arena to the guildhall
--Added more background NPCs to the guildhall
+-Added new quests from Ariosh, Rigaldo and Liedel -Added new quest alternative for "Order of the Black Lotus" -Added new encounters to "The Traveler's Gem" and "Borland's Spicy Secret" -Added new area "The Fighting Pits" accessed via the Gorgon's Eye hideout -Added new area "The Black Market" accessed via the Baldur's Gate thieves guild -Added more background NPCs to the Gorgon's Eye hideout -Added various quest items and a new weapon "Blackjack" -Added new thief traps as useable items
--Added various quest items and a new weapon "Blackjack" -Added spells to Ophelia's store
+-Added spells to Eurynome's store
 -Added NPC interjections
--Revised quest progression
+-Moved Ophelia and Kageiye's stores to the Black Market area -Revised quest progression
 -Revised all dialog
 -Replaced Danika with Naga who now offers temple services